hilay020905/AMBA_APB/README.md

-# APB Memory RTL and Verification Project
+# AMBA APB Memory RTL and Verification

 This project implements an APB (Advanced Peripheral Bus) compliant memory module in SystemVerilog/Verilog along with a testbench for functional verification.